 Cisco WebEx user role configured in the CTS-Manager Administration interface: Cisco WebEx is enabled per meeting.

 Non-scheduled meetings configured on the Cisco TelePresence Multipoint Switch (CTMS) through the administration interface.
 A meeting scheduler or administrator, who sets up the static meeting, manually assigns a meeting access number that is used to access the meeting.
-See ad hoc meeting.
+See

 A Cisco TelePresence (CTS) 3000 or CTS 3200 system featuring three main display screens.